obsidianmd/obsidian-help/en/Advanced topics/Contributing to Obsidian.md

 #### Translating the docs

-We're in the middle of reorganizing and stabilizing the documentation you're reading right now, once it's in a good shape, you can also help translate it, so that people who doesn't know English can also easily learn to use Obsidian.
+We're in the middle of reorganizing and stabilizing the documentation you're reading right now.
+Once it's in a good shape, you can also help translate it, so that people who don't know English can also easily learn to use Obsidian.

 #### Found a typo?